-Chapter 2005-92, L.O.F., capped the amounts distributed from documentary stamp tax collections to the Land Acquisition Trust Fund, Water Management Lands Trust Fund, Invasive Plant Control Trust Fund, State Game Trust Fund, State Housing Trust Fund, and Local Government Housing Trust Fund.
+Chapter 2005-92, L.O.F.
+(HB 1889), capped the amounts distributed from documentary stamp tax collections to the Land Acquisition Trust Fund, Water Management Lands Trust Fund, Invasive Plant Control Trust Fund, State Game Trust Fund, State Housing Trust Fund, and Local Government Housing Trust Fund.
 The law included a growth factor which increased the cap for each fund based on growth in documentary stamp collections.
 Calculated distributions in excess of the limits specified in the bill were credited to the General Revenue Fund.
-Chapter 2005-290, L. O. F., provided \$750 million annually to fund specified transportation, school, and water projects, effective July 1, 2007.
-Chapter 2006-185, L.O.F., repealed the 50-cents per bag surcharge on oysters harvested from the waters of the Apalachicola Bay and replaced the surcharge with a \$300,000 annual documentary stamp tax distribution to the General Inspection Trust Fund within the Department of Agriculture & Consumer Services (DACS) to be used to fund oyster management and restoration programs in the Bay and other areas of the state.
-Chapter 2007-60, L.O.F., eliminated a \$105 million annual distribution to the PECO Trust Fund, and directed that amount to the General Revenue Fund.
-Chapter 2007-72, L.O.F., authorized the sale of \$300 million in new Florida Forever bonds and \$100 million in new Everglades Restoration bonds.
+Chapter 2005-290, L.O.F.
+(SB 360), provided \$750 million annually to fund specified transportation, school, and water projects, effective July 1, 2007.
+Chapter

+2006-185, L.O.F.
+(HB 1249), repealed the 50 cents per bag surcharge on oysters harvested from the waters of the Apalachicola Bay and replaced the surcharge with a \$300,000 annual documentary stamp tax distribution to the DACS General Inspection Trust Fund to fund oyster management and restoration programs in the bay and other areas of the state.
+Chapter 2007-60, L.O.F.
+(SB 1060), eliminated a \$105 million annual distribution to the PECO Trust Fund and directed that amount to the General Revenue Fund.
+Chapter 2007-72, L.O.F.
+(SB 2800), authorized the sale of \$300 million in new Florida Forever bonds and \$100 million in new Everglades Restoration bonds.

-Chapter 2008-24, L.O.F., repealed s.
-201.022, F.S., which had required a return to be filed with the clerk of the circuit court, and had provided a commission to the clerks for processing these returns.
-Chapter 2008-49, L.O.F., extended authorization for the sale of Everglades Restoration bonds through FY 2019-2020, and authorized additional bonds to be sold for 4 years to fund the Florida Keys Area of Critical State Concern protection program.
-Chapter 2008-114, L.O.F., changed the distribution of documentary stamp revenues by calculating trust fund distributions as a percentage of available revenue, capped at a dollar amount, and assessing the cost of administering the tax to all funds that receive revenue from it.
-Chapter 2008-152, L.O.F., authorized the sale of \$300 million in new Florida Forever bonds, and ch.
-2008-229, L.O.F., extended the statutory authority for Florida Forever bond sales through FY 2019-2020.
+Chapter 2008-24, L.O.F.
+(HB 7019), repealed s.
+201.022, F.S., which required a return to be filed with the clerk of the circuit court, and provided a commission to the clerks for processing these returns.
+Chapter 2008-49, L.O.F.
+(SB 1552), extended authorization for the sale of Everglades Restoration bonds through Fiscal Year 2019-20 and authorized additional bonds to be sold for four years to fund the Florida Keys Area of Critical State Concern protection program.
+Chapter 2008-114, L.O.F.
+(SB 1882), changed the distribution of documentary stamp revenues by calculating trust fund distributions as a percentage of available revenue, capped at a dollar amount, and assessing the cost of administering the tax to all funds that receive revenue from it.
+Chapter 2008-152, L.O.F.
+(HB 5001), authorized the sale of \$300 million in new Florida Forever bonds, and chapter 2008-229, L.O.F.
+(SB 542), extended the statutory authority for Florida Forever bond sales through Fiscal Year 2019-20.

-Chapter 2011-142, L.O.F., provided that certain documentary stamp distributions to the State Transportation Trust Fund and the State Housing Trust Fund must be transferred to the newly-created State Economic Enhancement and Development Trust Fund within the Department of Economic Opportunity, beginning in the 2012-13 fiscal year.
-The total amount to be transferred is \$125 million in fiscal year 2012-13, \$140 million in fiscal year 2013-14, and \$150 million in subsequent years.
+Chapter 2011-142, L.O.F.
+(SB 2156), provided that certain documentary stamp distributions to the State Transportation Trust Fund and the State Housing Trust Fund must be transferred to the newly-created State Economic Enhancement and Development Trust Fund within the Department of Economic Opportunity, beginning in the 2012-13 fiscal year.
+The total amount to be transferred is \$125 million in Fiscal Year 2012-13, \$140 million in Fiscal Year 2013-14, and \$150 million in subsequent years.
 The Local Government Housing Trust fund was also affected by this transfer, since the amount available for distribution to it from the State Housing Trust fund was reduced.
 This legislation also removed the statutory caps on distributions to the housing trust funds that were enacted in 2005.